-- Public Liability
+What is Public Liability Insurance?

-Public Liability insurance is essential for small businesses, providing cover against claims for physical loss or damage caused to a third-party as a result of your business activities.
+Public Liability insurance may be essential for small businesses depending on the occupation, providing cover against claims for physical loss or damage caused to a third-party by your business operations.

 Public Liability insurance is generally a mandatory requirement for some trades when you operate under a state issued license, for example builders, plumbers or electricians.
 Depending on the state or territory you work in and your occupation there are special requirements for your cover.
-For example, it is a legal requirement in Queensland for electricians to hold the Consumer Protection extension with a minimum level of $50,000 cover in order to obtain an electrical contractor’s licence.
+For example, it is a legal requirement in Queensland for electricians to hold the Consumer Protection extension with a minimum level of $50,000 cover in order to obtain an electrical contractor’s license.

-It may also be a requirement under a government or private client contract, or as part of a lease agreement for renting a commercial property.
+It may also be a requirement under a government or private client contract, or as part of a lease agreement for renting commercial property.

 Running your business from home can bring a whole host of benefits like flexible working hours and not having to battle with peak hour traffic and public transport, but along with the benefits there are also potential risks for things to go wrong.